lnlp/LMIC-node/README.md

 ### 4.1 Board selection

 In platformio.ini the board must be selected.
 Select only a single board by uncommenting the line with its board-id.
 Comment the line starting with "\<platformio.ini board selector guard\>".
-The guard meant to cause a meaningful error message if no board is selected.
+The guard is explicitly added to prevent that PlatformIO will compile LMIC-node for ALL listed boards, when no board is selected.

+Warnings:

-Warning: If no board is selected (and the guard is disabled) PlatformIO will compile ALL listed boards.
+- When the guard is disabled and no board is selected then PlatformIO will compile for ALL listed boards!
+- The Serial Monitor can only be started when a board has been selected in `platformio.ini`.

 ```ini
 [platformio]